 How much funding can a participant receive?

-How much funding each participating participant can receive mainly depends on:
+How much funding each participant can receive depends mainly on:

-- which activities the party will carry out in the project
+- what activities the party will carry out in the project

 - party size and activities

-In this the call for proposals we provide support for industrial research and experimental development (Article 25), support for start-up companies (Article 22), as well as support of minor importance (De minimis support).
+In this the call for proposals we provide support for industrial research and experimental development (Article 25), support for start-ups (Article 22), and support of minor importance (De minimis support).

-Organizations that carry out non-economic activities can be granted funding that does not constitute state aid when they participate in their non-economic activities.
-Such funding can be provided with up to 100 percent of the organization's eligible costs and is granted with support of section 5 of the Support Order.
+Organisations carrying out non-economic activities may be granted funding that does not constitute state aid when they engage in their non-economic activities.
+Such funding may be provided at up to 100 percent of the organisation's eligible costs and is granted with support from paragraph 5 of the Support Scheme.

-Each participant is responsible for ensuring that the received funding does not exceed the aid intensity that is permitted according to the rules for state aid in the current support basis.
+Each participant is responsible for ensuring that funding received does not exceed the aid intensity permitted under the rules for state aid in the relevant support area.

 Research and development – Article 25

-Industrial research can be simply described as seeking new knowledge through planned research or critical analysis in order to develop or significantly improve products, processes or services.
-For full definition, see Support bases and support levels for funding
+Industrial research can be simply described as seeking new knowledge through planned research or critical analysis to develop or significantly improve products, processes or services.
+For a full definition, see Funding grounds and levels for funding

-Experimental development can be simply described as combining, shaping and using existing knowledge to produce new or improved products, processes or services.
-For full definition, see Support bases and support levels for funding
+Experimental development can be simply described as combining, shaping and using existing knowledge to develop new or improved products, processes or services.
+For a full definition, see funding bases and levels

-What percentage of the costs we can finance - that is, the maximum level of support - depends on the size of the organization and the type of activity.
+The proportion of costs we can finance – that is, the maximum level of support – depends on the size of the organization and type of activity.

 Maximum aid intensity for companies Industrial research | 70% | 60% | 50% |

-Industrial research If the project is covered by one of the bonus grounds.
-See what is meant by bonus basis below.
+Industrial research If the project is covered by any of the bonus bases.
+See what is meant by bonus base below.

 | 80% | 75% | 65% |

-Experimental development If the project is covered by one of the bonus grounds.
-See what is meant by bonus basis below.
+Experimental development If the project is covered by any of the bonus bases.
+See what is meant by bonus base below.

 | 60% | 50% | 40% |

-If the project is covered by one of these bonus bases, we can finance a higher percentage of the costs according to the table:
+If the project is covered by any of these bonus bases, we can finance a higher proportion of the costs according to the table:

-- Actual cooperation: Some level of cooperation between small and large companies, between companies in two different European countries or between research organizations and companies
+- Actual cooperation: Some level of cooperation between small and larger companies, between companies in two different European countries or between research organisations and companies

 - Dissemination of results: Extensive dissemination through, for example, conferences or open databases.